Previous Post: The Torres Del Paine Circuit – Patagonia’s #1 Hike

 Punta Arenas – it means “Sandy Point” in English – is a city with a relatively long history for this part of the world.
 Established in 1848 as the site of a penal colony, the city grew thanks to its location on the Strait of Magellan at a time when the Panama Canal did not yet exist.
 It became a major resupplying point for ships avoiding the much more dangerous journey around the south end of Tierra del Fuego at Cape Horn.

-One of the first things I did was go for a walk up to the lookout above Calle España – the Mirador Cerro (de) La Cruz.
+One of the first things I did was walk up to the lookout above Calle España – the Mirador Cerro (de) La Cruz.
 Looking south you see a sizeable city stretch out before you.
 These days Punta Arenas has a population of about 120,000.
 The city’s immigrant origins are revealed by the names of streets and in the Cemeterio Municipal by the names on the tombstones of people from a multitude of European nations – from Serbia to Croatia to Germany to Italy.

 A wide range of accommodation is available in the city.
 The place I ended up spending four nights was the Tragaluz, a bed and breakfast run by a very welcoming couple who bring together the tail ends of the Americas – Lorena is from Punta Arenas and Dan is an American from Fairbanks in Alaska!
 The classic tin exterior of their guesthouse is in evidence in the image below; what you find inside is a beautifully renovated and artsy interior with four or five guest rooms available.
 The fabulous breakfasts kept me going for hours afterward.
 My hosts were very helpful in making my stay in their city an enjoyable one by pointing me in the right direction for things to do.
 Click here to see what other travellers have to say about their Tragaluz experience.